Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Introduction

 Bezhanishvili et al. \cite{stablecanonicalrules}, motivated by the method of \emph{filtration} (see, e.g., \cite[Section 2.3]{blackburnModalLogic2001} and \cite[Section 5.3]{czModalLogic1997}), defined \emph{stable canonical rules} and showed that they axiomatize all rule systems over the least modal rule system $\S_\K$.
 They also introduced \emph{stable canonical formulas} for $\Kf$ as an alternative to canonical formulas.
-For various applications of stable canonical rules and formulas, see \cite{BezhanishviliGhilardi2014, admissiblebases, stablemodallogic, BLOKESAKIATHEOREMSSTABLE2025a}.
-While selective filtration is mostly used for transitive logics such as $\Kf$ and $\Sf$, standard filtration is also constructed for non-transitive logics such as $\K$.
-So, it is anticipated that stable canonical rules and formulas can also be useful for studying various properties of non-transitive logics.
+Applying stable canonical rules and formulas, \cite{stablemodallogic} showed the finite model property (the fmp) of $\Kf$-stable logics (see \Cref{3: Def M-stable logic}), and \cite{admissiblebases} provided yet another proof of the decidability of the admissibility problem for transitive logics; more applications include \cite{BezhanishviliGhilardi2014,BLOKESAKIATHEOREMSSTABLE2025a}.

+However, the situation is much trickier if we drop transitivity, even in the pre-transitive setting.
+Recall that \emph{$m$-transitivity} refers to the property defined by $\Dia^{m+1} p \to \Dia^m p \lor \cdots \lor p$ for $m \geq 1$ and \emph{pre-transitivity} refers to them as a whole.
+Pre-transitive logics are natural targets when trying to extend studies from transitive logics to non-transitive ones, for the clear similarity between the properties.
+The decidability of the admissibility problem in pre-transitive logics is open, and is a long-standing open problem for $\K$ \cite[Problem 16.4]{czModalLogic1997}.
+No variant of subframe formulas is known for pre-trasitive logics as pointed out in \cite[Section 1]{TwoTypesFiltrations2025}, and neither are stable canonical formulas.
+A main challenge here is that, while selective filtration is useful mostly for transitive logics and standard filtration is also constructed for some non-transitive logics such as $\K$, they do not easily apply to pre-transitive logics.
+In fact, the fmp for pre-transitive logics in general is another long-standing open problem \cite[Problem 11.2]{czModalLogic1997}.